We are able to_________ sounds thanks to our auditory system

 While some individuals have difficulty processing sounds, there are others who have more severe impairments to their auditory system causing mild to profound hearing loss.

-People who are Deaf or hard of hearing may use different languages or forms of communication.
-Not all Deaf use Sign language as their language and not all people that use American Sign Language know English well.
+People who are deaf or hard of hearing may use different languages or forms of communication.
+Not all deaf persons use sign language to communicate and not all people that use American Sign Language know English well.

-Many people that are Deaf may read lips or talk.
+Many people that are deaf may read lips or talk.
 They may also have cochlear implants to aid in hearing.
 People may have high frequency or low frequency hearing loss.
 Most consonants are high frequency and vowels are low frequency.
-High frequency hearing loss sounds like Charlie Brown (you can hear sounds but can make out what people are saying and speech is not clear).
-Low frequency hearing lost sounds like there is no base and the volume is affected.
+High frequency hearing loss sounds like the adults in Charlie Brown (you can hear sounds but can make out what people are saying and speech is not clear).
+Low frequency hearing loss sounds like there is no base and the volume is affected.

 Back | You are here | Next | ||